-Postnuptial agreements (“Postnups” as they are commonly known) are contracts made between a married couple after their wedding ceremony has taken place.
+Postnuptial agreements (“Postnups” as they are commonly known) are entered into by married couples after their wedding ceremony has already taken place.

 They are similar to Prenuptial agreements (“Prenups”) in that they set out what should happen to assets in the event that the marriage breaks down.
 More people are choosing to have Postnups and Prenups to ensure that they clearly provide for what should happen in the event of their marriage breaking down.